InkFirst · Legal

 - You can delete everything.
 Settings → Reset wipes every journal entry, theme preference, mention, and onboarding answer from your device.

-1. Data you create inside the app
+1. Data you create and store in the app

 - Journal entries — the text you write, the prompt you wrote against, the date, and word count.